gitlabhq/gitlabhq/doc/administration/pages/index.md

 1. [Reconfigure GitLab][reconfigure]

----

-**Source installations:**

-1. Install the Pages daemon:

-    ```
-    cd /home/git
-    sudo -u git -H git clone https://gitlab.com/gitlab-org/gitlab-pages.git
-    cd gitlab-pages
-    sudo -u git -H git checkout v0.2.4
-    sudo -u git -H make
-    ```

-1. Edit `gitlab.yml` to look like the example below.
-You need to change the `host` to the FQDN under which GitLab Pages will be served.
-Set `external_http` and `external_https` to the secondary IP on which the pages daemon will listen for connections:

-     ```yaml
-     ## GitLab Pages
-     pages:
-       enabled: true
-       # The location where pages are stored (default: shared/pages).
-       # path: shared/pages

-       host: example.io
-       port: 443
-       https: true

-       external_http: 1.1.1.1:80
-       external_https: 1.1.1.1:443
-     ```

-1. Edit `/etc/default/gitlab` and set `gitlab_pages_enabled` to `true` in
-   order to enable the pages daemon.
-In `gitlab_pages_options` the `-pages-domain`, `-listen-http` and `-listen-https` must match the `host`, `external_http` and `external_https` settings that you set above respectively.
-   The `-root-cert` and `-root-key` settings are the wildcard TLS certificates of the `example.io` domain:

-    ```
-    gitlab_pages_enabled=true
-    gitlab_pages_options="-pages-domain example.io -pages-root $app_root/shared/pages -listen-proxy 127.0.0.1:8090 -listen-http 1.1.1.1:80 -listen-https 1.1.1.1:443 -root-cert /path/to/example.io.crt -root-key /path/to/example.io.key
-    ```

-1. Copy the `gitlab-pages-ssl` Nginx configuration file:

-    ```bash
-    sudo cp lib/support/nginx/gitlab-pages-ssl /etc/nginx/sites-available/gitlab-pages-ssl.conf
-    sudo ln -sf /etc/nginx/sites-{available,enabled}/gitlab-pages-ssl.conf
-    ```

-      Replace `gitlab-pages-ssl` with `gitlab-pages` if you are not using SSL.

-1. Edit all GitLab related configs in `/etc/nginx/site-available/` and replace `0.0.0.0` with `1.1.1.1`, where `1.1.1.1` the primary IP where GitLab listens to.
-1. Restart NGINX
-1. [Restart GitLab][restart]

 ### Option 2.
 Custom domains without HTTPS support

 | URL scheme |  Wildcard certificate | Custom domain with HTTP support | Custom domain with HTTPS support | Secondary IP |